davidjroos/obsidian-notswift/README.md

 - Custom 'metadata' callout that is just grey that (I'll use until YAML supports links natively)
 - (Lucide-based) folder and file icons for:
   - Folders with Folder Notes (https://github.com/LostPaul/obsidian-folder-notes)
-  - Template Folders:
+  - Template Folders (any folder containing "template" in the name)
-  - Folders named "templates" or "_templates"
   - Files within template folders above
-  - Attachment Folders (named "attachments" or "_attachments")
+  - Attachment Folders (any folder containing "attachment" in the name)
-  - Images (png/jpeg)
+  - Images (png/jpg/jpeg)
-  - Documents (pdf, docx)
+  - Documents (pdf/docx)
 - Added file and folder icons to Breadcrumbs:
   - Folders and Folders with Folder Notes (https://github.com/LostPaul/obsidian-folder-notes)
   - 'Normal' files (didn't bother with attachments/images/pdfs etc.)